 An incoming event that changes slot conditions can move from one collector to another within a cell.

 Actions are a series of commands that you run on an event or data instance that are used to diagnose and remedy problems.
 Actions are implemented as a piece of MRL code similar to a rule or implemented in an external program.
 Actions can be defined in the Knowledge Base of a cell.
 These actions usually are launched by a user in the console but can also be triggered by rules.
 In both cases, the action runs in the cell's environment.

 The action definition can prompt the user performing the action for arguments.
 Arguments can be passed to an action by rules or through user input in the console interface.
 An executable associated with an action can be a script or binary.
 The executable is run on the operating system platform on which the cell is running.
 Actions can be made available to a specific user, group and with specific values assigned to event slots.

 Actions defined in a cell are remote actions.
 Remote actions are executed remotely by the cell from the console.
 A remote action that is implemented as an external program is called an external action.
 A remote action implemented as a piece of MRL code is called an internal action.

-For more information about defining remote actions, see Creating remote actions on the administrator console.
+For more information about defining remote actions, see Creating remote actions.